[Webinar] Ending the Federal Death Penalty: The Road Ahead

 Biden, a Catholic, is now the first U.S. president to openly oppose the death penalty, and his administration has declared the nation’s first official (though temporary) federal execution moratorium and policy review — a possible first step toward abolition.

-Join Catholic Mobilizing Network for a one-hour webinar on Thursday, Jan.
-27 to hear from experts about the current federal death penalty landscape and learn how Catholics can play a vital role in preventing a future federal execution spree.
+This one-hour webinar hosted in January 2022 features experts talking about the current federal death penalty landscape and highlighting how Catholics can play a vital role in preventing a future federal execution spree.

 Presenters